kraodeveloper/first-project/README.md

 # first-project
-first project with new github count by gmail
+first project with new github account by gmail